nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

 .. note::

-   The temporal order and size of a temporal graph match the sum of :func:`nodes` and :func:`edges`, i.e., the lists of all (**non-unique**) nodes and edges across all snapshots.
+   The total order and size of a temporal graph match the sum of lenghts of :func:`nodes` and :func:`edges`, i.e., the lists of all (**non-unique**) nodes and edges considering each snapshot separately.

 Temporal node neighborhoods